10 Best places to live in Baja California (2024)

 The locals in Baja California are friendly and welcoming, and you will always feel at home here.

-What are the best places to live in Baja California for retirees?
+What are the best places in Baja California for retirees?

-Some of the best places for retirees in Baja California are Todos Santos, Loreto, and La Paz.
-These places offer proximity to shopping, restaurants, and healthcare, and they have established expat communities.
+The best places for retirees in Baja California are Todos Santos, Loreto, and La Paz.
+These cities offer proximity to shopping, restaurants, and healthcare, and they have established expat communities.

 What is the best place to live in Baja California?